 Cataloochee Valley is also home to nine historic buildings, including a school, church, barn and several homes.
-Five buildings along the road in the valley.
+Five buildings are along the road in the valley.
 An additional four buildings can be reached via a hike down the Little Cataloochee Trail.
-The self-guiding Auto Tour booklet (available roadside near entrance) provides brief histories of each structure.
+The self-guiding Auto Tour Booklet (usually available roadside near entrance) provides brief histories of each structure.

 Our favorite picnic spot is the front porch of the Caldwell House built in 1909 (photo above).
 It's located near the end of the road past Palmer Chapel and Beech Cove School.
-Before the arrival of the Park in 1934, Cataloochee consisted of farmland maintained by an agrarian community of approximately 1,000 people.
-While few of the original structures remain, Big Cataloochee, the largest of several coves in the area, is considered to be North Carolina’s "Cades Cove."
+Before the arrival of the Park in 1934, Cataloochee consisted of farmland maintained by a community of approximately 1,000 people.
+While few of the original structures remain, this is considered to be North Carolina’s "Cades Cove."

-The experimental release of elk into Great Smoky Mountains National Park began in February 2001 with the importation of 25 elk, In 2002, the park imported another 27 animals.
+The experimental release of elk into Great Smoky Mountains National Park began in February 2001 with the importation of 25 elk.
+In 2002, the park imported another 27 animals.
 All elk are radio collared and are monitored.
-By 2016, the number has grown to almost 200.
+By 2016, the number grew to almost 200.
 They love to graze in the large meadows at Cataloochee.
 In recent years, some elk have migrated to other areas - including Cherokee (read more).

 Elk once roamed the southern Appalachian Mountains and elsewhere in the eastern United States.
 They were eliminated from the region by over-hunting and loss of habitat.
 The last elk in North Carolina was believed to have been killed in the late 1700s.